Large Language Models for Software Engineering: A Systematic Literature Review: RQ4: What SE tasks have been effectively addressed to date using LLM4SE?

 \item\textbf{Comparative analysis.} Rigorous evaluation against diverse baselines reveals the versatility and adaptability of LLMs, especially ChatGPT.
 This wide-ranging comparison not only establishes their superiority but also underscores areas for potential improvement~\cite{xia2023keep}. \end{itemize}

+\textbf{Code clone detection.} Code clones are code samples that are identical to each other~\cite{baxter1998clone,karampatsis2020scelmo}.
+These code samples can have structural or semantic equivalence~\cite{svajlenko2014towards}.
+Sharma \ea~\cite{sharma2022exploratory} investigate BERT's application in code clone detection through an exploratory study.
+Analyzing BERT's attention to code markers, they found that identifiers received higher attention, advocating their use in clone detection.
+This insight enhanced clone detection across all layers, and the implications extended beyond BERT.
+The researchers suggest that these findings could lead to the development of smaller models with performance akin to larger ones, thus mitigating computational accessibility issues.

 \textbf{Code review.} Code review is a critical quality assurance practice used to inspect, assess, and validate the quality and consistency of software code~\cite{sghaier2023multi}.
-During the code review process, other developers or team members carefully examine the written code to ensure compliance with team programming guidelines, project specifications, and best practices.
 Code review aims to identify potential errors, vulnerabilities, and code quality issues, while also improving code maintainability, readability, and scalability.
-By leveraging collective knowledge sharing and brainstorming, code review fosters team collaboration and knowledge transfer, ultimately elevating the coding proficiency and software quality of the entire team~\cite{li2022auger}.
 LLMs like BERT~\cite{sghaier2023multi}, ChatGPT~\cite{sridhara2023chatgpt}, and T5~\cite{tufano2022using,li2022auger}, trained on massive code repositories, possess the ability to understand and learn the semantics, structures, and contextual information of code~\cite{zhang2022coditt5}.
 In the code review process, LLMs assist reviewers in comprehensively understanding code intent and implementation details, enabling more accurate detection of potential issues and errors.
 Moreover, these models can generate suggestions for code improvements and optimizations, providing valuable insights and guidance to reviewers.
 By combining the intelligence of LLMs with the expertise of human reviewers, code review becomes more efficient and precise, further enhancing software quality and reliability.